Last updated March 28, 2022.

 Effects of Chronic Stress on the Brain: Take the Next Step

-Chronic stress takes a high toll on mental health and affects your brain health and performance in very real ways.
+Chronic stress takes a high toll on mental health and affects brain health and performance in very real ways.

-It hastens brain aging, depletes beneficial brain chemicals, enlarges your brain’s fear center, and can stop the production of new brain cells.
+It hastens brain aging, depletes beneficial brain chemicals, enlarges the brain’s fear center, and halts the production of new brain cells.

-Stress increases your risk of psychiatric and neurodegenerative diseases.
+Stress increases the risk of psychiatric and neurodegenerative diseases.

 It also decreases mental functions of all kinds, leaving you less able to cope with daily life.